mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-15-policyfile-pipeline-with-jenkinsfile.md

 ---
 I'm a huge proponent of [policyfiles](/policyfiles/) for managing Chef changes in all of your environments.
 Let's talk a little about how we take a policyfile and create a pipeline in Jenkins around it to get it deployed to the right places.

+Many environments that aren't as security-conscious will have a single Chef Server to rule them all, connected to a single CI server.
+This is the model that Chef Workflow assumes, and it's a nice situation.
+In those situations, the pipeline I lay out will be much simpler, but I still recommend following the basic pieces.
+We'll go for a disconnected, releasable pipeline that can and will traverse the development to operations barrier that many security-minded organizations have.

-For policyfiles, we create a similar process to our cookbooks:
+For our policyfiles pipeline, we create a similar process to our cookbooks:

 1. We keep a separate `policies` git repo for each product group of policies that we have. **We don't keep the policyfiles in the cookbook.** This is largely because we want to have our own pipeline for policies that is **unrelated** to the cookbook pipeline.
-This is a feature not a bug.
-More on that below.
+The cookbook pipeline will promote a cookbook to a _supermarket_, and the policy will pull the cookbook _from_ that supermarket.
+This creates two separate processes that have a beginning and end, but are disconnected, so allow for independence.
+This is a critical aspect to designing any pipeline, and one I'll blog about in the near future.
 2. We have a `rakefile` for doing tasks that can be done locally on a developer machine
 3. We then put that into a pipeline with a `Jenkinsfile`.